dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/03-national-grants/en.md

 ## Funding

-Up to €40,000 per national grant.
-During the course of the BID programme, the maximum total project funding that any single applicant can receive is €60,000.

-**NOTE**: The total maximum amount of funding that any single institution may receive from the BID programme is €60,000.
+Up to €40,000 per national grant. **The total maximum amount of funding that any single institution may receive during the whole BID programme is €60,000.**

 -----------